 So, which of these EMF-blocking Faraday fabrics is going to be best for your needs?
 It depends mostly on appearance and effectiveness.
 In terms of both, the Atmosure Copper Faraday Fabric is a solid choice.
 It’s reasonably effective, at least as much as any fabric can be.
 Not only that, but the bright copper appearance looks great as a bag liner.
 On the other hand, it’s a bit flashy for a standalone bag or pouch.
 If you want a low-key material that doesn’t attract attention, this ain’t it.

 The TitanRF Faraday Fabric Kit has the least-conductive material of the bunch.
-By definition, this makes it the least effective.
+By definition, this makes it the most effective.
 However, it’s the easiest to use if you’re trying to make your own pouch.
 It also comes with electrostatic tape, so you don’t have to be a sewing expert to start your project.

 The Amradield Faraday Fabric falls in the middle of the pack in terms of effectiveness.
 It’s reasonably effective when doubled up, but not very practical as a single layer.
 However, it’s the most pliable of these materials by far, with polyester as well as metallic threads.
 If you want a fabric that’s easy to work with, it’s an excellent choice.